microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 AOAI_API_KEY=abcdefghijklmnop
 max_total_token=4096
 ```
-The .env file is alreadyadded to the .gitignore file to prevent it from being committed and pushed to the remote repository, keeping the secrets secure.
+The .env file is already added to the .gitignore file to prevent it from being committed and pushed to the remote repository, keeping the secrets secure.

-###GitHub Secrets
+### GitHub Secrets

 When executing the template through GitHub workflows, secrets are stored as GitHub repository secrets.
 In this template, a secret named 'ENV_VARS' is used to store the secrets.
 The 'ENV_VARS' secret should contain the same key-value pairs as the .env file.
 For example: